clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * Do NOT say bad things about Windows, even if it's frustrating.
 * If you're not sure about something, grab another volunteer.

+# On that note...

+* Don't be negative about technologies, even if you're certain they're the work of the devil
+* PHP is fine, Windows is fine, VisualBasic is fine
+* Appreciate that different technologies have different trade-offs.
+Being easily accessible is one of them.

+# Try to suppress your (understandable) culturally-influenced sexism
+* Don't hit on people.
+No sexual advances.
+This extends to the after-party.
+* Don't make sexist jokes.
+Or racist, classist, or ableist jokes.
+Call people out if they do.
+A simple "That's not funny" and moving on quickly with the conversation will often suffice.
+* Don't make gender-based generalizations ("Women are better at X, because ...")
+* Don't make references to people's bodies or state your opinion of them.
+* Don't use slurs.

 # Typical ClojureBridge Schedule

 * Friday, 6-10pm-ish: **Installfest** <br>get set up, meet the fellow attendees, with some nice food and drinks